-Rubric: (1 point) The student selects the correct options.
+Rubric: (1 point) The student selects the correct option for Part A and the correct option for Part B.

 Read the text and answer questions 8-15.

 Blue Crabs Provide Evidence of Oil Tainting Gulf Food Web

 Weeks ago, before engineers pumped in mud and cement to plug the gusher, scientists began finding specks of oil in crab larvae plucked from waters across the Gulf coast.